Gnurou/v4l2r/README.md

   them while adding extra safety and removing some of the historical baggage like the difference in format for single-planar and multi-planar queues.

-* A higher-level abstraction (still in the design phase) that exposes devices, queues, and other V4L2 concepts as strongly typed objects.
-The goal here is to provide an enjoyable interface that remains generic enough to be used for any kind of V4L2 device.
+* A higher-level abstraction (still in the design phase) which relies on the first one and exposes devices, queues, and other V4L2 concepts as strongly typed objects.
+The goal here is to provide an nice-to-use interface that remains generic enough to be used for any kind of V4L2 device.

 Other libraries are expected to build upon these abstractions in order to provide more specialized libraries, e.g. a simple camera or decoder/encoder library.

+Dependencies shall be kept to a minimum: this library talks directly to the kernel using ioctls, and only depends on a few small, well-established crates.

 How to use
 ----------